 Imagine if you could never take a shower...

-Showering removes bacteria from the skin, which means that it also washes off the bacteria that help the body protect itself from infection.
+Showering removes bacteria from the skin, which is necessary to protect yourself from infection.

 Our bodies are crawling with bacteria all the time, but this isn’t necessarily a bad thing.
 Most of these bacteria are harmless and they take up space on our skin that could otherwise be used by more nasty bacteria.
 Washing regularly keeps this balance of good bacteria over bad, and it also gets rid of all the dead skin, oil, dirt, and sweat that covers our bodies.
 After a few months of not washing, it’s likely you’ll suffer from Dermatitis Neglecta, where the dirt and grime collects in patches and darkens the color of your skin.
 You will also smell really bad because all that muck on your skin will be fed upon by bacteria and converted into the stinky chemicals that cause Bromhidrosis, more commonly called body odor.
 If you have splotchy skin and stink like a garbage truck, it’s unlikely that even your own mother will want to come anywhere near you, let alone a girl that you’ve got the hots for.
 So, from this point of view, washing is a key component for the survival of the human race.